Scheduling with Availability Collection

 1. Virtual calendar created — Popp creates a virtual calendar for the participant (since they have no connected calendar)

-2. Email sent to participant — Popp emails the hiring manager requesting their available times
+2. Email sent to participant — Popp emails the interviewer requesting their available times

-3. Participant replies — The hiring manager responds with their availability
+3. Participant replies — The interviewer responds with their availability

 4. Availability parsed — Popp parses the response and stores the available time slots